-- Host Stand – Since patios are usually set up in front of an establishment, restaurateurs have started to set up secondary host stands outside or moving their primary host stand outside.
+- Host Stand – Some restaurateurs have started to set up secondary host stands outside or moving their primary host stand outside.
 Having an outdoor host stand can reduce the amount of clutter around the doorway when people are waiting for tables inside and out.

 - Ice Bins / Sinks / Glass Washers – The dishwashing station and ice machines will be inside, and as outdoor patios get busy, there isn’t always time to keep running back and forth.
-Make sure that you’re patio has adequately sized and insulated ice bins, as well as a properly sized sink and several (depending on your bar’s size) manual glass washers.
+Make sure that you’re patio has adequately sized and insulated ice bins, as well as a properly sized sink and manual glass washers.

-- Blender / Frozen Drink Machine – When the weather gets warm people tend to drink more frozen / blended beverages.
-A blender is absolutely essential on every patio bar, but depending on the number of frozen beverages your business will be serving up on your patio, a frozen beverage machine may be a way to save time.
-Frozen drink machines can hold several different flavors, and can save bartenders the time it takes to make frozen beverages and wash the blender.
+- Blender / Frozen Drink Machine – When the weather gets warm people tend to drink more frozen and blended beverages.
+A blender is an essential item on every patio bar, but depending on the number of frozen beverages your business will be serving up on your patio, a frozen beverage machine may be a way to save time Frozen drink machines can hold several different flavors, and can save bartenders the time it takes to make frozen beverages and wash the blender.

 - Refrigerated / Ice Cooled Condiment Station – Condiments / bar fruit end up on every bar, especially the often tropical themed patio bar, but fruit won’t last very long resting out in the summer heat.
 An ice cooled or refrigerated condiment station will not only save your patio bar money in fruit, but also help keep away some of the pests that warm fruit attracts.